superorbital/ciliumcon-na-2023-l7-external-api-control/README.md

 namespace.
 By [inspecting the so-github-access][5] policy, you can see how it targets our codeserver workloads, how it only allows access to the superorbital organization in GitHub, and how it uses the originating and terminating certificates in the same namespace.
+For more information on the L7 network policies and all its features, see: https://docs.cilium.io/en/latest/security/policy/language/#l7-policy

 [5]: ./kustomize/policies/policy.yaml